BenjiBenji20/smart_traffic_monitoring_system/README.md

 ## Features

 - **Vehicle Detection and Classification**: Identifies vehicles such as cars, trucks, buses, bicycles, motorbikes, and jeepneys in real-time using YOLOv11.
-- **Viewable Livestream**: Provides live video streaming of traffic with overlaid vehicle detections via WebRTC.
+- **Viewable Livestream**: Provides live video streaming of traffic with overlaid vehicle detections.
 - **Real-time Vehicle Counting and Data Logging**: Counts vehicles and logs data instantly to Firebase Realtime Database.
 - **Traffic Prediction**: Uses Prophet model for time-series forecasting based on historical traffic patterns to predict future congestion.
 - **Data Visualization and Analysis**: Displays charts (line and bar) using Chart.js for traffic trends and performs in-depth data analysis.